George Heriot's School: Architecture

 The Quadrangle, the north-west turret in the centre.

 The main building of the school is notable for its renaissance architecture, the work of William Wallace, until his death in 1631.
 He was succeeded as master mason by William Aytoun, who was succeeded in turn by John Mylne.
 In 1676, Sir William Bruce drew up plans for the completion of Heriot's Hospital.
 His design, for the central tower of the north façade, was eventually executed in 1693.

 The school is a turreted building surrounding a large quadrangle, and built out of sandstone.
 The foundation stone is inscribed with the date 1628.
 The intricate decoration above each window is unique (with one paired exception - those on the ground floor either side of the now redundant central turret on the west side of the building).
 A statue of the founder can be found in a niche on the north side of the quadrangle.

 The main building was the first large building to be constructed outside the Edinburgh city walls.
 It is located next to Greyfriars Kirk, built in 1620, in open grounds overlooked by Edinburgh Castle directly to the north.
 Parts of the seventeenth-century city wall (the Telfer Wall) serve as the walls of the school grounds.
 When built, the building's front facade faced north with access from the Grassmarket by way of Heriot Bridge.
 It was originally the only facade fronted in fine ashlar stone, the others being harled rubble.
 "George Heriot's magnificent pile" became known locally, and by the boys who attended it, as the "Wark".

 In 1833 the three rubble facades were refaced in Craigleith ashlar stone having become more visible when a new entrance was installed on Lauriston Place.
 The refacing work was handled by Alexander Black, then Superintendent of Works for the school.
 He later designed the first Heriot's free schools around the city.

 The south gatehouse onto Lauriston Place is by William Henry Playfair and dates from 1829.
 The chapel interior (1837) is by James Gillespie Graham, who is likely to have been assisted by Augustus Pugin.
 The school hall was designed by Donald Gow in 1893 and boasts a hammerbeam roof.
 A mezzanine floor was added later.
 The science block is by John Chesser (architect) and dates from 1887, incorporating part of the former primary school of 1838 by Alexander Black (architect).
 The chemistry block to the west of the site was designed by John Anderson in 1911.

-The grounds contain a selection of other buildings of varying age; these include a wing by inter-war school specialists Reid & Forbes, and a swimming pool, now unused.
+The grounds contain a selection of other buildings of varying age; these include a wing by inter-war school specialists Reid & Forbes, and a swimming pool, now unused due to a partially collapsed roof.
 A 1922 granite war memorial, by James Dunn, is dedicated to the school's former pupils and teachers who died in World War I. Alumni and teachers who died in World War II were also added to the memorial.